Alejandro Alfaro: Mallorca

+Later career

-Alfaro terminated his contract on 18 August 2014, and joined Super League Greece side Panathinaikos FC.
+Alfaro terminated his contract on 18 August 2014, and joined Super League Greece side Panathinaikos.
 The deal collapsed two days later, however, and he signed a two-year deal with Real Valladolid late in the month.

-On 1 July 2016, after being sparingly used during his two-year tenure due to an ankle injury, Alfaro moved to Córdoba CF also of the second tier.
-On 23 July 2019, after suffering relegation, he agreed to a two-year contract at Segunda División B club Hércules CF.
+On 1 July 2016, having been sparingly used during his two-year tenure due to an ankle injury, Alfaro moved to Córdoba also of the second tier.
+On 23 July 2019, after suffering relegation, he agreed to a two-year contract at Segunda División B club Hércules.

 Alfaro retired at the age of 33.
-In September 2020, he signed with CA Osasuna as a scout, having been offered this position by Braulio Vázquez and "Cata" Prieto, who worked as sporting directors and knew Alfaro from their time at Valladolid.
+In September 2020, he signed with Osasuna as a scout on the recommendation of Braulio Vázquez and "Cata" Prieto, who worked as sporting directors and knew Alfaro from their time at Valladolid.

 Personal life

-Alfaro's two brothers were also footballers: Juan José (1981), a midfielder, graduated from FC Barcelona's La Masia, but spent his entire career in Segunda División B or lower.
-Forward Jesús appeared several seasons for Sevilla B, after emerging through the club's youth ranks.
+Alfaro's two brothers were also footballers: Juan José (1981), a midfielder, graduated from FC Barcelona's La Masia, but spent his entire career in the Segunda División B or lower.
+Jesús, a forward, played several seasons with Sevilla B after emerging through the club's youth ranks.